FimomilI/ReverseRADEX/README.md

 1611.793  5.3e-06  5.3e-07
 ```

+> **Note**
+> This data is NOT based om observations.
+It has been computed from RADEX models with some Gaussian noise added on top of it.

 where the first column represents the line frequencies \[GHz\], the second collumn gives the corresponding intensity and a final (optional) column with the standard deviations.
 The first line must be the units of the provided data,